MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 ---
-title: How GPT text generation works (preview)
+title: GPT text generation model overview (preview)
-description: Learn how to use text generation with GPT-3 and the Azure OpenAI Service prebuilt model in AI Builder to build a ChatGPT-like experience in Power Platform.
+description: Learn how to use the text generation prebuilt model in AI Builder to build a ChatGPT-like experience in Power Platform.
 author: ashbhati
 contributors:
   - ashbhati